shajra/nix-example/README.md

 Later, we'll show how we can get a similar benefit from within Emacs using Dante.

+Note, the reason Ghcid is faster than a normal build with Cabal or Stack is because, it's using a REPL session, which it uses to reload modules.
+This provides a faster compilation, but sometimes error messages get out of sync, and you have to restart Ghcid.

 #### Editor tags files

-If you use a text editor like Emacs of Vim, you can navigate multiple projects fluidly using ctags/etags.
-For Haskell, we can generate tags from within the Nix shell using a provided `nix-tags-haskell` script:
+If you use a text editor like Emacs of Vim, you can navigate multiple projects fluidly using [ctags/etags][ctags].
+For Haskell, this project's Nix shell environment provides a `nix-tags-haskell` script to create a tags file:

 ```
 example-nix$ nix-shell --run nix-tags-haskell